PRUNERS/ReMPI/README.md

     $ REMPI_MODE=1 REMPI_DIR=./rempi_record LD_PRELOAD=<path to installation directory>/lib/librempi.so srun(or mpirun) -n 4 ./rempi_test_units matching

-"REMPI::<hostname>:  0:  Global validation code: 1939202000" is a hash value computed from MPI events.
+"REMPI::<hostname>:  0:  Global validation code: 1939202000" is a hash value computed based on the order of MPI events (e.g., Message receive order, message test results and etc.).
 If you run this example code several times with REMPI_MODE=0, you will see that this hash value changes from run to run.
 This means this example code is MPI non-deterministic.
 Once you run this example code and record MPI events with REMPI_MODE=0, you can reproduce this hash value with REMPI_MODE=1.
 This means MPI events are reproduced.

 ## 3. Running other examples